Andrew Kavovit

-Andrew Michael Kavovit (born July 19, 1971) is an American actor.

-Kavovit played Paul Ryan (formerly Stenbeck) on the CBS soap opera As the World Turns from 1986 to 1991, when both he and the character were teenagers.
-He won the Daytime Emmy Award in 1990 for his portrayal.
+Andrew Michael Kavovit (born July 19, 1971) is an American actor, best known for portraying Paul Ryan on the CBS soap opera As the World Turns.
+Kavovit originated the role as a teenager in 1986 and won the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 1990.
+He later starred as John "J.D."
+Dunne in the CBS western series The Magnificent Seven.

-Early life and career
+Early life

-Kavovit was born in Bronx, New York, grew up in Yorktown Heights, and graduated from Yorktown High School in 1989.
+Kavovit was born in The Bronx, New York City, and grew up in Yorktown Heights, New York.
+He began pursuing acting work at approximately age 12.
+He graduated from Yorktown High School in 1989.